 The second type of ownership structure is one in which the rig is owners by a trucking company.
 The trucking company hires a driver to operate the 18-wheeler.

-In the event of an accident involving a semi-truck, an injured motorist may have questions about finding a trucking company at fault for an accident, and responsible for injuries, damages, and losses.
+In the event of an accident involving a semi-truck, an injured motorist may have questions about finding a trucking company at fault for an accident and responsible for injuries, damages, and losses.
 When the operator is also the owner of the semi-truck, establishing responsibility for an accident is a more straightforward endeavor.
-The situation becomes more complicated when the rig is driven by an employee of a trucking company.
+The situation becomes more complicated when an employee of a trucking company drives the rig.

 Truck Accidents and Texas Agency Law

 As the employer of a truck driver, a trucking company can be held responsible for the negligence of a rig operator in causing an accident through the legal theory of agency.
-Four elements must be demonstrated in order for a trucking company to be held responsible for the actions or conduct of a truck driver.
+Four elements are required for a trucking company to be held responsible for the actions or conduct of a truck driver.

 In addition to the theory of agency, a trucking company may also be held at fault for an accident if it failed to exercise reasonable care in hiring, supervising, or training a rig operator.

 Additionally, a trucking company can be held responsible under the Federal Motor Carrier Safety Regulations (FMCSR) for actions of the driver of the big rig.